-Introduction
+1 Introduction

-From 13th of March 2020 until the summer break, all university-level teaching in Norway (including Longyearbyen, where the University Centre in Svalbard (UNIS) is located) was conducted fully digitally due to the Covid-19 pandemic.
-In Svalbard, this occurred at the worst possible time with respect to the geology bachelor course schedule, as the sun only returns to Longyearbyen on 8th of March after a long dark season.
-March and April represent the major spring field season when snowscooters can be used to access outcrops.
-In the years leading up to the pandemic we developed a new methods-focused Bachelor-level course at UNIS, "AG222: Integrated geological methods - from outcrop to geomodel", focusing on digital geological techniques in order to extend our field season digitally.
+From 13 March 2020 until the summer break, all universitylevel teaching in Norway (including Longyearbyen, where the University Centre in Svalbard (UNIS) is located) was conducted fully digitally due to the Covid-19 pandemic.
+In Svalbard, this occurred at the worst possible time with respect to the geology bachelor course schedule, as the sun only returns to Longyearbyen on 8 March after a long dark season.
+March and April represent the major spring field season when snowmobile can be used to access outcrops.
+In the years leading up to the pandemic, we developed a new methods-focused Bachelor-level course at UNIS, "AG222 Integrated Geological Methods: From Outcrop To Geomodel", focusing on digital geological techniques in order to extend our field season digitally.
 This focus on enhancing the value of digital geological methods in education prior to the pandemic was instrumental during the transition to digital teaching of AG222 during the pandemic.

-Digital outcrop models (DOMs) have been used for several decades, particularly by the petroleum industry with its need for quantitative data on reservoir architecture (Howell et al., 2014; Marques Jr et al., 2020).
-Initially, most DOMs were collected by ground- or helicopter-based Lidar (Light Detection and Ranging) scanners (Hodgetts, 2013; Rittersbacher et al., 2013; Buckley et al., 2008), often requiring expensive equipment and significant processing resources, time and specialist skills.
-The emergence of structure-from-motion (SfM) photogrammetry (Westoby et al., 2012; e.g., Smith et al., 2016), essentially utilizing many overlapping images to construct a DOM, has led to mainstream adoption of DOMs in both teaching (e.g., Senger et al., 2020; Bond and Cawood, 2020) and research (e.g., Anell et al., 2016; Marques Jr et al., 2020; Rabbel et al., 2018).
+Digital outcrop models (DOMs) have been used for several decades, particularly by the petroleum industry with its need for quantitative data on reservoir architecture (Howell et al., 2014; Marques et al., 2020).
+Initially, most DOMs were collected by ground- or helicopter-based lidar (LIght Detection And Ranging) scanners (Hodgetts, 2013; Rittersbacher et al., 2013; Buckley et al., 2008), often requiring expensive equipment and significant processing resources, time and specialist skills.
+The emergence of structure-frommotion (SfM) photogrammetry (e.g., Westoby et al., 2012; Smith et al., 2016), essentially utilizing many overlapping images to construct a DOM, has led to mainstream adoption of DOMs in both teaching (e.g., Senger et al., 2021a; Bond and Cawood, 2021) and research (e.g., Anell et al., 2016; Marques et al., 2020; Rabbel et al., 2018).
 We consider this a major technology-driven revolution in the geosciences as introduced by Buckley et al. (2019a), similar in significance to the adoption of 3D seismic acquisition that revolutionized our understanding of the subsurface (Cartwright and Huuse, 2005).

-To make full use of this digital geoscience revolution, we need to re-think how geology is conducted and taught, while maintaining focus on key skill sets required by geologists in today's society.
-Field-based skills acquired while in the field are central to any geoscientist's education (Mogk and Goodwin, 2012), with digital tools allowing more efficient field work.
-In addition, integrating DOMs into a regional geological context using complementary data sets, and harvesting these expanding data for quantitative studies, we can take the next step towards "big data geoscience" (e.g., Guo et al., 2014; Bergen et al., 2019).
+To make full use of this digital geoscience revolution, we need to rethink how geology is conducted and taught while maintaining focus on key skill sets required by geologists in today's society.
+Field-based skills acquired while in the field are central to any geoscientist's education (Mogk and Goodwin, 2012), with digital tools allowing for more efficient field work.
+In addition, integrating DOMs into a regional geological context using complementary data sets and harvesting these expanding data for quantitative studies, we can take the next step towards "big data geoscience" (e.g., Guo et al., 2014; Bergen et al., 2019).
 Importantly, we should bring this geoscience revolution to geoscience students at an early stage, by developing skills-oriented courses where tasks are authentic to real-life problems faced by professional geologists.

-Actively participating in the digital geoscience revolution has several benefits, including improved accessibility for those that cannot participate in field work (Whitmeyer et al., 2020; Bond and Cawood, 2020), a prolonged field season (Senger and Nordmo, 2020), potential for field work preparation and thus more effective and targeted field work and reduction in associated environmental and economic costs of field campaigns.
+Actively participating in the digital geoscience revolution has several benefits, including improved accessibility for those that cannot participate in field work (Whitmeyer et al., 2020; Bond and Cawood, 2021), a prolonged field season (Senger and Nordmo, 2020), potential for field work preparation and thus more effective and targeted field work, and reduction in associated environmental and economic costs of field campaigns.
 It should, however, be stressed that geoscientific field work should not be purely digital.
-Participation in traditional field work and field excursions are fundamental aspects of becoming a geoscientist (Mogk and Goodwin, 2012; Kastens et al., 2009), and digital tools should, in our opinion, complement these, rather than replace them.
+Participation in traditional field work and field excursions is a fundamental aspect of becoming a geoscientist (Mogk and Goodwin, 2012; Kastens et al., 2009), and digital tools should, in our opinion, complement these rather than replace them.